-The academic year is divided into two 16-week semesters and one 10-week summer session.
+The academic year is divided into two 16-week semesters and one 8-week summer session.
 The fall semester begins the academic year and starts in August and ends early to mid-December.
 The spring semester begins in January and ends in May.
 The summer session begins in June and ends in August.
-The current academic calendar is posted on the college Web site.
+The current academic calendar is posted on the college web site and in the Student Portal.